 During the year ended December 31, 2015, the Company received\$1.3 million in net proceeds from the sales of its fixed assets in Venezuela, which is included in the results from discontinued operations.
+The Company ceased its operations in Venezuela in 2014.
 During the year ended December 31, 2015, the Company released \$1.3 million in accrued liabilities related to prior sales and use taxes as well as other litigation in Brazil, which is included in the results from discontinued operations.
-The Company ceased its operations in Brazil in 2010.

-The income (loss) from discontinued operations did not have a material impact on the Company's operating cash flows during the year ended December 31, 2015.
+The income from discontinued operations did not have a material impact on the Company's operating cash flows during the year ended December 31, 2015.